archesproject/arches-docs/docs/developing/vue/arches-vue-integration.md

 ## Integrating a Vue Component

 When integrating Vue-based views, plugins, or reports into the Arches framework, developers should utilize the `createVueApplication` function provided at `utils/create-vue-application`.
-This function is specifically designed to facilitate the integration of Vue.js components within the Arches environment, ensuring seamless compatibility and optimal performance by abstracting interactions with the i18n API and various current and future Vue plugins, such as PrimeVue.
+This function is specifically designed to facilitate the integration of Vue components within the Arches environment, ensuring seamless compatibility and optimal performance by abstracting interactions with the i18n API and various current and future Vue plugins, such as PrimeVue.

 However, it's important to note that while the `createVueApplication` function is suitable for integrating most Vue-based components, widgets require different render states and are not yet supported.
 As such, developers should exercise caution when attempting to integrate widgets using this function.
 We hope to resolve this in the near future.